3 money taboos...and why you should break them

 Keep in mind that you may not know what drives your saving and spending decisions.
 To identify and break unhealthy patterns, you may need to seek out a financial therapist or money coach.
 (Learn more: Do you and your partner need financial therapy?)

 “Many times, the reason is baggage from the way they were raised,” said Price.
 “It’s not until we become adults and have our own money that our money patterns become active and observable.”
+(Related: The link between money and mental health)

 A professional, she said, can help you identify and establish healthy new financial behaviors.
 (Related: MassMutual can help)

-Taboo #2: Talking money with your kids
+Taboo #2: Talk about money with your kids

 Parents often talk about money behind closed doors.
 They fear their kids will hear too much, that they might share private information with their friends, or that household budget discussions will worry them unnecessarily.